dpuelz/MachineLearning_MSBA-WP/README.md

 - K-means and hierarchical clustering [slides](slides/week11_UT.pdf)
 	- What is the purpose of "clustering" data?
 	- What is the main drawback of default k-means, and how does k-means++ remedy this problem?
-	- What are some best practices for selecting "k", the number of clusters in the k-means algorith?
+	- What are some best practices for selecting "k", the number of clusters in the k-means algorithm?
-	- Describe hiearchical clustering, and how is it different from k-means?
+	- Describe hiearchical clustering, and how is it different from k-means.
+	- Describe the key features of a "nice" clustering. (video)
+	- How is a clustering quantitatively evaluated?
+What are some useful metrics (video)
+	- Describe the importance of balance and separation in clustering. (video)
 - Textbook readings: *ISL* Ch.
 10.1 and 10.3 or *ESL* Ch.
 14.3 (more advanced)
 	- What is a distance function and why is it needed for clustering?
-	- Describe within and between cluster variation and why they are useful metrics?
+	- Describe within and between cluster variation and why they are useful metrics.
 	- When does the k-means algorithm terminate?
 	- What are the different linkage functions used for hiearchical clustering, and what are their pros/cons?
 - Other readings:
 	- K-means++ [original paper](http://ilpubs.stanford.edu:8090/778/1/2006-13.pdf) or [simple explanation on Wikipedia](https://en.wikipedia.org/wiki/K-means%2B%2B).
 This is a better recipe for initializing cluster centers in k-means than the more typical random initialization.
+		- What problem is k-means++ trying to solve?
+		- How well does this new strategy work in practice?
+		- Describe why "multiple restarts" of the algorithm is a useful practice for getting better clusterings.
 - Code:
 	- [cars.R](code/cars.R) and [cars.csv](data/cars.csv)
 		- How is k-means applied to clustering cars?